Consensys/highlightjs-dafny/README.md

 ### React

-You need to import both Highlight.js and third-party language like Cypher:
+You need to import both Highlight.js and third-party language like Dafny:

 ```js
 import React, {Component} from 'react'